 Note: This was the 37th shuttle mission to the station and the 135th and final scheduled shuttle flight, the 12th time Atlantis has arrived at the space station and the 46th by a U.S. shuttle.

 NASA announced the STS-335/135 crew on 14 September 2010.
-It will be the first time that a crew of four will fly to the International Space Station.
+It was the first time that a crew of four would fly to the International Space Station.

 Spacewalks: One conducted by ISS crew member.

 On Sunday 10th, July 2011 space shuttle Atlantis docked with the International Space Station, marking the final time that the U.S. spacecraft will arrive at the orbiting outpost.

 At 12:47 p.m.
 EDT, hatches were opened between the International Space Station and space shuttle Atlantis, beginning the joint phase of the STS-135 mission.

 Space shuttle Atlantis docked with the International Space Station at 11:07 a.m.
 EDT Sunday with a cargo-carrying module in its payload bay filled with equipment and supplies for the orbiting laboratory.
 Hatches separating crews were opened at 12:47 p.m.
 Shuttle crew members, Commander Chris Ferguson, Pilot Doug Hurley and Mission Specialists Sandra Magnus and Rex Walheim, entered the station moments later to begin their week-plus stay.

 Ferguson and Hurley used the shuttle arm to take its 50-foot extension boom from the station’s Canadarm2 operated by station Flight Engineers Ron Garan and Satoshi Furukawa.
 The station arm had plucked the boom from its stowage position on the shuttle cargo bay sill.
 The handoff was to prepare to use the boom for any needed shuttle heat shield inspection later this week.
 Magnus worked with TV setup and Walheim transferred spacewalk gear.